 While the odds of each risk vary depending on what they are and how severe the damage is, they are still worth keeping in mind when the surgery comes up.
 These risks and consequences have led to the rise of cervical fusion lawsuits, from medical malpractice cases to personal injury attorney cases.

 Some of these side effects have a direct impact on the payout amount that is awarded in these cases.
-However, they primarily provide insight into your injuries‘ severity and whether the potential for an injury lawsuit exists, which brings us to the question that likely led you here today.
+However, they primarily provide insight into the severity of your injuries and whether the potential for an injury lawsuit exists, which brings us to the question that likely led you here today.

 What is the Average Settlement of a Cervical Fusion Surgery Case?